firozkhan18/Java-Evaluations/java-basic-exercises.md

  Ja
 Check first string contains letters from the second string: true
-Click me to see the solution

 https://www.w3resource.com/java-exercises/lambda/index.php
 ava 8 introduces several new language features designed to make it easier to write such blocks of code-the key feature being lambda expressions, also colloquially referred to as closures or anonymous methods.
 A lambda expression is just a shorter way of writing an implementation of a method for later execution.

 1. Write a Java program to implement a lambda expression to find the sum of two integers.

-Click me to see the solution

 2. Write a Java program to implement a lambda expression to check if a given string is empty.

-Click me to see the solution

 3. Write a Java program to implement a lambda expression to convert a list of strings to uppercase and lowercase.

-Click me to see the solution

 4. Write a Java program to implement a lambda expression to filter out even and odd numbers from a list of integers.

-Click me to see the solution

 5. Write a Java program to implement a lambda expression to sort a list of strings in alphabetical order.

-Click me to see the solution

 6. Write a Java program to implement a lambda expression to find the average of a list of doubles.

-Click me to see the solution

 7. Write a Java program to implement a lambda expression to remove duplicates from a list of integers.

-Click me to see the solution

 8. Write a lambda expression to implement a lambda expression to calculate the factorial of a given number.

-Click me to see the solution

 9. Write a Java program to implement a lambda expression to create a lambda expression to check if a number is prime.

-Click me to see the solution

 10. Write a Java program to implement a lambda expression to concatenate two strings.

-Click me to see the solution

 11. Write a Java program to implement a lambda expression to find the maximum and minimum values in a list of integers.

-Click me to see the solution

 12. Write a Java program to create a lambda expression to multiply and sum all elements in a list of integers.

-Click me to see the solution

 13. Write a Java program to implement a lambda expression to count words in a sentence.

-Click me to see the solution

 14. Write a Java program to implement a lambda expression to check if a given string is a palindrome.

-Click me to see the solution

 15. Write a Java program to implement a lambda expression to calculate the sum of squares of all odd and even numbers in a list.

-Click me to see the solution

 16. Write a Java program to implement a lambda expression to check if a list of strings contains a specific word.

-Click me to see the solution

 17. Write a Java program to implement a lambda expression to find the length of the longest and smallest string in a list.

-Click me to see the solution

 18. Write a Java program to implement a lambda expression to check if a given number is a perfect square.

-Click me to see the solution

 19. Write a Java program to implement a lambda expression to find the second largest and smallest element in an array.

-Click me to see the solution

 20. Write a Java program to implement a lambda expression to sort a list of objects based on a specific attribute.

-Click me to see the solution

 21. Write a Java program to implement a lambda expression to calculate the sum of all prime numbers in a given range.

-Click me to see the solution

 22. Write a Java program to implement a lambda expression to check if a list of strings are all uppercase or all lowercase or mixedcase.

-Click me to see the solution

 23. Write a Java program to implement a lambda expression to find the average length of strings in a list.

-Click me to see the solution

 24. Write a Java program to implement a lambda expression to find the largest prime factor of a given number.

-Click me to see the solution

 25. Write a Java program to implement a lambda expression to convert an integer to their corresponding binary representation.

-Click me to see the solution
 https://www.w3resource.com/java-exercises/stream/index.php
 Processing Data with  Java SE 8 Streams: